Chocolate Peppermint Christmas Tree Cupcakes

-These Christmas Tree Cupcakes are festive and simple!
-Light and fluffy chocolate cupcakes are finished with peppermint cream cheese frosting and decorated with simple Christmas trees for the perfect holiday treat.
+These Chocolate Peppermint Christmas Tree Cupcakes are festive and simple!
+Light and fluffy chocolate cupcakes are finished with peppermint cream cheese frosting and decorated with buttercream Christmas trees for the perfect holiday treat.

-If you’re looking for more holiday desserts, be sure to check out some of my other favorites like Gingerbread Snack Cake, Easy Christmas Present Brownies, or Eggnog Sheet Cake.
+If you’re looking for more holiday desserts, be sure to check out some of my other favorites like Christmas Lights Gingerbread Snack Cake, Easy Christmas Present Brownies, Peanut Butter Pretzel Christmas Crack, Dark Chocolate Peppermint Pretzel Bark, DIY Christmas Cookie Box, or Eggnog Sheet Cake.

 Why You’ll Love This Recipe

-Naturally Colored: I use organic ingredients like strawberry powder and matcha to color these Christmas tree cupcakes — naturally!
+- Naturally Colored: I use organic ingredients like freeze dried strawberry powder and matcha to color these Chocolate Peppermint Christmas tree cupcakes — naturally!
 You’ll feel good about serving these to friends and family this holiday season.

-Festive AF: I love that these Christmas Tree Cupcakes are both festive and easy!
+- Festive AF: I love that these Chocolate Peppermint Christmas Tree Cupcakes are both festive and easy!
 All you need is a little tree and a few sprinkles for these cupcakes to be holiday party worthy!

-Easy and Simple: If you’re timid about decorating or just don’t like to spend that much time (like me) then you’ll love this easy Christmas dessert as the decorating is easy and simple!
-And if you’re a beginner decorator, these cupcakes are a great please to start.
+- Easy and Simple: If you’re timid about decorating or just don’t like to spend that much time (like me) then you’ll love this easy Christmas dessert as the decorating is easy and simple!
+And if you’re a beginner decorator, these cupcakes are a great place to start!

 Ingredients